Strolling along Laguna Beach

 Vacation rentals lining the Mission Beach boardwalk in San Diego CA

-The beautiful Mission/Pacific Beach boardwalk, which spans 3 miles along the San Diego coastline, offers a picturesque setting for anyone looking to enjoy some outdoor recreation in the California sunshine, or simply take a leisurely stroll while enjoying endless views of the stunning Pacific.
-Fun people watching, unique attractions along the way (Check out the Giant Dipper coaster at the Belmont Amusement Park), and beachfront restaurants/shops will keep you motivated to complete the entire path.
+Fun people watching, unique attractions along the way (Check out the Giant Dipper coaster at the Belmont Amusement Park), and beachfront restaurants/shops should keep you motivated.
+This is one of my favorite attractions in San Diego.
+I loved the scenery, the overall vibe, and the easy access to food and attractions.
 Tip: Weekends can get busy, so try to plan your visit on a weekday morning.

 Address: There is a large free parking lot near the Belmont Amusement Park (3146 Mission Blvd, San Diego, CA 92109).